 - Value appeared to be countercyclical but was statistically weak.

 This theoretical and empirical diversification benefit may seem counterintuitive at first, as we know factor tilts increase expected returns by taking on greater systematic risk.
 But by diversifying the independent sources of that risk, the portfolio as a whole becomes less risky when we add them all up.
 Scott and Cavaglia found that the distribution of outcomes (think sequence risk and specifically, tail risk) was improved by overweighting any one of the factors, and was improved comparatively more when equal-weighted tilts of all the factors were added.

-Here’s the kicker.
+Here's the kicker.
 They then investigated if this diversification benefit would remain if the factor premia were lower, which we might expect for the future due to the publication effect.
 They cut all the premiums by 50% and found that the diversification benefit did indeed remain intact.
 This has important behavioral implications as well, as it shows that for the factor investor who tilts toward one factor can minimize tracking error regret – the regret felt after underperforming a popular index like the S&P 500 – by diversifying across additional factors.